 To achieve these goals we will develop a distributed execution framework (DEF) which contains the algorithms for optimisation and simulation as library functions.
 Within the time period of the project, our aim is to provide the DEF to our partners.
 The algorithms for simulation and optimisation will be developed in the workpackages related to the application fields.

-Josef Ressel Centres are 5-year research projects which are jointly funded by the Austrian Ministry for Science, Research and Economy (BMWFW) and industrial partners.
+Josef Ressel Centres are 5-year research projects which are jointly funded by the Federal Ministry Republic of Austria Digital and Economic Affairs (BMWD) and industrial partners.
 The Christian Doppler Forschungsgesellschaft has the coordination for this Public Private Partnership.